aiven/aiven-docs/docs/products/kafka/kafka-mirrormaker/howto/remove-mirrormaker-prefix.md

 with minimal downtime and without needing to modify the topic names in their configuration.

-In such cases, to remove the topic prefix, you\'ll need to change the replication flow `replication_policy_class` parameter from the default `org.apache.kafka.connect.mirror.DefaultReplicationPolicy` value which includes the source cluster alias in the target topic name to
+In such cases, to remove the topic prefix, you'll need to change the replication flow `replication_policy_class` parameter from the default `org.apache.kafka.connect.mirror.DefaultReplicationPolicy` value which includes the source cluster alias in the target topic name to